Last updated: May 9, 2026

 Sources and methodology

-Classical authorities: Ptolemy Tetrabiblos III.10 (the foundational five-points framework), Dorotheus of Sidon Carmen Astrologicum III (sect-aware ranking), Vettius Valens Anthology III, Guido Bonatti Liber Astronomiae III (medieval consolidation), William Lilly Christian Astrology (English transmission).
+Classical authorities: Ptolemy Tetrabiblos III.10 (hylegiacal places), Dorotheus of Sidon Carmen Astrologicum III, Vettius Valens Anthology III, Perso-Arabic length-of-life authors, Guido Bonatti Liber Astronomiae III, and William Lilly Christian Astrology.

-Modern reception: Bernadette Brady The Hyleg and Alcoccoden, Robert Schmidt Definitions and Foundations, Patrick Watson Traditional Astrology of Death (the critical statistical work cited above).
+Modern reception: Bernadette Brady The Hyleg and Alcoccoden, Robert Schmidt Definitions and Foundations, Skyscript's hyleg glossary, and Seven Stars Astrology's overview of traditional length-of-life techniques.

-Computational defaults: ephemeris from NASA's ANISE toolkit with JPL DE-440 kernels for arc-second precision.
+Computational defaults: computed from the same natal chart service used by the rest of the public tools.
 Whole Sign houses by default.
 Lot of Fortune sect-corrected.
 Dignity scoring uses Egyptian Bounds and Dorothean triplicities.
 Tiebreaking applies sect priority first, then self-dignity, then angularity.
 For the dignity layer alone, see the essential dignities calculator.

 Frequently Asked Questions